Vijay-Gadepalli/JavaPractice/.gitignore/README.md

-# JavaPractice
-repository for java practice
+This is a repository for self java practice
-hi